InnocentBug/G-BigSMILES/README.md

 #### MolGen object

-`bigsmiles_gen.MolGen` objects are the resulting molecules from the generation of bigSMILES strings.
+`gbigsmiles.MolGen` objects are the resulting molecules from the generation of bigSMILES strings.
 It can contain partially generated molecules and fully generated molecules.
 Only fully generated molecules are chemically meaningful, so we can ensure this: